mateus-rauli/rest-with-spring-boot-and-java-erudio_/README.md

 ###

 <p align="left">This repository is used to save my progress with Java and SpringBoot.
-I'm separating the topics with branchs to see my progress and learning with Udemy course "REST API's RESTFul do 0 à AWS c.
+I'm separating the topics with branches to see my progress and learning with Udemy course "REST API's RESTFul do 0 à AWS c.
 Spring Boot 3 Java e Docker
 " by Leandro Costa.</p>

 ###